flatpak/flatpak-builder-tools/node/README.md

 In addition, the default ChromeDriver only is available for x64.
 If you need to build on other platforms, you can use the ChromeDriver binaries that are compiled by Electron and distributed with their releases.
-To do this, pass `--electron-chromedriver AN_ELECTRON_VERSION` to use the ChromeDriver given with that Electron version.
+To do this, pass `--node-chromedriver-from-electron AN_ELECTRON_VERSION` to use the ChromeDriver given with that Electron version.
 Note that you may not necessarily want to use a version here that corresponds to the Electron version your app is using; many apps stay on older Electron versions but may use newer ChromeDriver functionality.

+#### electron-chromedriver

+electron-chromedriver will be handled automatically, but make sure `ELECTRON_CACHE` is set as show in the quickstart examples.

 ### Recursive mode